 The Regulations clarify that Businesses can calculate the value of the personal data (for purposes of determining non-discrimination violations) through different metrics, including by determining the revenue generated by or expenses related to the Sale, collection, or retention of data, or the average value to the Business of the Sale, collection, or deletion of a typical Consumer’s data.

 Companies that are subject to the CCPA will want to consider submitting comments or otherwise participating in the public meetings and/or submitting comments through their trade associations or through smaller coalitions formed specifically to address CCPA rulemaking process.
-If your company would like to submit written comments or participate in one of the hearings, please contact Karen Neuman.

 We will continue to monitor developments and keep you updated of key developments.

-Goodwin’s Chambers and Legal 500 ranked Privacy & Cybersecurity practice offers a fully integrated, multi-disciplinary approach to clients’ data protection needs.
+Goodwin’s Chambers and Legal 500 ranked Data, Privacy and Cybersecurity practice offers a fully integrated, multi-disciplinary approach to clients’ data protection needs.
 One of the longest-standing of any Am Law 50 firm, our global team is uniquely positioned to provide the most innovative solutions to guide clients through the collection, use, processing and protection of their most sensitive information.
 Our senior lawyers include a former Chief Privacy Officer of the U.S. Department of Homeland Security in the Obama Administration and Legal 500 Recommended Lawyer; a Legal 500 “Leading Lawyer;” and a “Next Generation Lawyer” in Cyber Law and Data Breach Response, as well as three other; Legal 500 Cyber Law ranked partners; several former federal prosecutors; and multiple GDPR, CCPA, FTC, HIPAA, and COPPA experts.
 We have handled hundreds of data breaches, including high-profile, global incidents involving everything from ransomware to nation-state attacks; have advised on over 700 public and private transactions in the last year alone; and have designed strategic privacy, information security and compliance programs for startups, global enterprises, and everything in between.
 We have litigated landmark privacy cases and defended against class action and government enforcement actions brought by the FTC, OCR/HHS, state attorneys general and regulators across the globe.